Klaviyo Pricing: The Honest Breakdown for 2026

 However, for my smaller projects and seasonal stores, the high entry price and hidden fees have become deal-breakers.
 I’ve moved several of my own projects to alternatives like Omnisend, Mailchimp, or especially Sender (which saved me hundreds monthly on my smaller stores), which deliver similar functionality at a fraction of the cost.

-Yes, I’ve always seen Klaviyo’s pricing in USD, regardless of client location.
+Yes, Klaviyo’s pricing is always listed in USD, regardless of the user’s location.
 However, charges appear in local currency on billing statements depending on the payment provider.
 I’ve noticed this can cause slight variations due to exchange rates.

-I’ve looked for this option extensively—Klaviyo doesn’t allow you to set a preferred currency.
+You cannot switch the default currency in Klaviyo, since they don’t allow you to set a preferred one.
 All my invoices are in USD, and currency conversion is handled through the bank.
 For my international clients, I recommend closely monitoring exchange rates.